Our Land Acknowledgement

 Throughout our history, the Chippewas of Rama First Nation have been known as a caring, sharing people.
 Our Chippewa territory has been called ‘the gathering place’ where travelers rested before continuing on their journey, where great meetings were held and important agreements signed.

-A Mohawk group of people relocated to Muskoka area in 1881 from the Kanesatake, Oka, Quebec.
+A Mohawk group of people were relocated to the Muskoka area in 1881 from the Kanesatake, Oka, Quebec.
 The Wahta Mohawks are mainly descended from Mohawks who were members of the Five Nations confederacy, which also included the Oneida, Onondaga, Cayuga and Seneca.
 When the Tuscarora joined in the in the early 1700’s they became the Six Nations Confederacy.

 The people of Moose Deer Point are descendants of the Pottawatomi of the American Mid-West.
 As allies of the British Government, the Pottawatomi responded to an invitation from said Government, to settle in Southern Ontario in the late 1830’s, eventually joining the Beausoleil Band on Beausoleil Island.
 Later, some members of Beausoleil and some Pottawatomi moved north and established a settlement at Moose Point.